 Informed Consent Is Not a Waiver of Liability

 Many people, including health care professionals, think that informed consent shields them from any medical malpractice claims whatsoever.
 Fortunately for victims, this is not the case.
 Informed consent only shields them from claims that arise from the risks and hazards that are typically associated with the procedure.
 It does not protect them from claims that arise from the following:

 - Simple negligence in performing a procedure

 - Misdiagnosing your illness

 There may be other situations in which you have a malpractice claim despite the fact that your doctor obtained your informed consent.
 It’s important to note that providing said does not mean that you have no claim because your doctor disclosed the specific risks associated with that procedure.

 Call a Charlotte Medical Malpractice Lawyer for Help

 If you’re the victim of medical malpractice, you could be suffering for the rest of your life.
 While these cases are complex, an experienced medical malpractice attorney can help you through this challenging time.
-Reach out to Randall & Stump, PLLC for a free case consultation by calling (980) 237-4579, or by sending a message through the online contact form.
+Reach out to Randall & Stump, Criminal Defense Attorneys for a free case consultation by calling (980) 237-4579, or by sending a message through the online contact form.